 You will probably look at all of the cards and all of the information on those cards and think that Pathfinder Adventure Card Game is a very complex game.
 Well, it really isn’t.
-After you learn what each of the keywords mean, it’s really just a game of flipping cards, reading those cards, and rolling dice to try to gain/defeat them.
+It’s really just a game of flipping cards, reading those cards, and rolling dice to try to gain/defeat them.

 Throughout the game, you will be making skill checks.
 Again, it sounds confusing if you’ve never played a D&D-style RPG, but it’s really not.
 All that means is that you are rolling dice and seeing if you failed or succeeded.
 You make skill checks throughout the game both for fighting and acquiring new cards.

-Each player will have his or her own character, which means that they will have their own sets of attributes and special abilities, and they will have a unique starting deck of cards based the types and number of cards they are allowed to have at the beginning of the game.
+Each player will have his or her own character.
+They will have their own sets of attributes and special abilities, and they will have a unique starting deck of cards based the types and number of cards they are allowed to have at the beginning of the game.
 When you’re playing the game, you will roll certain dice (d4, d6, d10, etc.) based on your abilities and the cards that you have in your hand.
-For example, you could use a weapon to make your attack better by rolling an extra die during your skill check.
+For example, you could use a weapon to make your attack better by rolling an extra die during combat.

 So, how does the game work?
 Well, you will have a specific number of locations depending on the scenario that you’re playing and the number of players.
-You will search through those locations for enemies, weapons, allies, and other goodies.
-You will roll dice to try to defeat enemies or gain other cards.
+You’ll search through those locations for enemies, weapons, allies, and other goodies.
+You’ll roll dice to try to defeat enemies or gain other cards.
 You can help other players by sharing cards (when you’re in the same location) and you can sometimes even help them during skill checks.

 If you’re playing the game as a one-off, you’re simply trying to defeat the villain in the scenario that you’re playing.
-If you’re playing the campaign, then you will slowly go through the adventure, trying the beat each scenario’s villains.
+If you’re playing the campaign, then you will slowly go through the adventure, trying to defeat each scenario’s villains.
 When you beat a scenario in a campaign, you get to upgrade your cards and abilities.

-- It’s odd that some people don’t like the artwork in this game because we absolutely love it.
+- It’s odd that some people don’t like the artwork in this game because I’m a big fan of it.
 Yes, the white backgrounds on the cards are plain, but it also helps to make the characters and items stand out.
-The artwork definitely added to the RPG feel of the game for me.
+(Update: I like the new edition’s artwork even more).

 - The only semi-big problem that we ran into on multiple occasions was forgetting an extra rule or two while playing certain scenarios.
-For example, it is very easy to forget to roll a die after you successfully beat a monster since the rule isn’t right there in your face.
-You can get so focused in on the skill checks and making sure you’re rolling all of the correct dice that you forget some other little rule.
+You can get so focused on the skill checks and making sure you’re rolling all of the correct dice that you forget some other little rule.

-Pathfinder Adventure Card Game is one of the better cooperative role playing games that we’ve played.
+Pathfinder Adventure Card Game is one of the better cooperative role playing games that my group has played.
 This game was made for board gamers who love to play solo or have a gaming group that is willing to stick with their characters for many hours of role playing fun.
-Just don’t expect it to play out like a classic tabletop RPG because it’s just not that type of game.
+I’ve enjoyed this one a lot and am looking forward to developing my main character even more and seeing how these stories play out.

 Pathfinder Adventure Card Game Links